binu-senevirathne-96/next-pages-edge/README.md

-# Next.js Edge Runtime Hello World
+# Next.js Edge Runtime Hello World with Pages Router

 A simple "Hello World" application built with Next.js 15, React 19, TypeScript, and Tailwind CSS.
-This project uses the Pages Router and Edge Runtime to demonstrate how to build a modern web application with Edge functions.
+This project intentionally uses the **Pages Router** (not App Router) with Edge Runtime to demonstrate how to build a modern web application with Edge functions.

+## Project Purpose

+This project was specifically created to **verify compatibility and support of all packages with the Pages Router and experimental-edge runtime**, rather than migrating to the App Router.
+It serves as a reference implementation for teams that need to maintain Pages Router projects while leveraging modern features like Edge Runtime.

 ## Features

-- **Pages Router**: Uses the traditional Next.js Pages Router instead of the App Router
+- **Pages Router Architecture**: Uses the traditional Next.js Pages Router instead of the newer App Router
 - **Edge Runtime**: Demonstrates the use of Edge Runtime for faster, more efficient server-side rendering
 - **Package Information Display**: Shows all dependencies and devDependencies used in the project
 - **GetStaticProps with Edge**: Uses GetStaticProps with Edge Runtime to fetch static data
 - **Responsive Design**: Built with Tailwind CSS for a responsive, mobile-first design
 - **Dark Mode Support**: Automatically adapts to the user's preferred color scheme
 - **Turbopack**: Uses Turbopack for faster development builds
+- **Package Compatibility**: Verifies that modern packages work with Pages Router and experimental-edge runtime

+## Why Pages Router?

+This project intentionally uses the Pages Router instead of the App Router for several reasons:

+1. **Edge Runtime Compatibility**: The Pages Router has more mature support for Edge Runtime
+2. **Package Compatibility**: To verify that all packages work correctly with Pages Router and experimental-edge runtime
+3. **Simpler Mental Model**: Pages Router follows a more traditional routing approach
+4. **Established Patterns**: Well-established patterns for data fetching and layouts
+5. **API Routes Structure**: Cleaner separation of API routes in the Pages Router

+> **Important**: This project was specifically created to test and demonstrate compatibility of modern packages with the Pages Router and experimental-edge runtime, rather than migrating to the App Router which might introduce additional compatibility challenges.

+> **Note**: If you're interested in migrating to the App Router in the future, refer to the official [Next.js App Router Migration Guide](https://nextjs.org/docs/pages/building-your-application/upgrading/app-router-migration).

 ## Prerequisites